shamkha21/Kickstarter/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+### Conclusions on Outcomes based on Launch Date

  One conclusion I can draw about the Outcomes based on Launch Date is there waas a sharp increase in percent successful theater fundraising outcomes from april to may.
 Another conclusion is there was a steady decline in percent successful fundraising outcomes from april to september, although for those month percent outcomes were still higher than most other months.

-- What can you conclude about the Outcomes based on Goals?
+### Conclusion on Outcome based on Goals
 Most successful campaigns were between <1000 and 24,999.
 There was a decline and then a outlier of 35,000 to roughly around 40,000.

-- What are some limitations of this dataset?
+### Limitation on Dataset
  Limitations to this database is there's a lot of junk data that we had to filter through.
 No background on the donors so we know who is more likely to participate in the campaign.

-- What are some other possible tables and/or graphs that we could create?
+### Alternative Graphs/Tables

- We could created a stack bar graph for Theater Outcomes by Launch Date.
+ We could create a stack bar graph for Theater Outcomes by Launch Date.
 We could have used Box and Whiskers for Outcomes Based on Goals to look for outliers.